skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

     Parser: markdown
     Status: public

 You can use a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) or text editor to change the system settings.
-The system settings contain the most important settings of your website as well as the settings of all extensions.
-After a new installation you should check `Sitename`, `Author` and `Email`.
+The system settings contain the settings of your website and of all extensions.
+After a new installation be sure to check `Sitename`, `Author` and `Email`.
+The following settings can be configured:

+`Sitename` = name of the website
+`Author` = name of the webmaster
+`Email` = email of the webmaster
+`Theme` = default theme
+`Language` = default language
+`Layout` = default layout
+`Parser` = default page parser
+`Status` = default page status

 ## User settings